--The KFE Circuit Breakers a overdue for replacement.

--The Transformer is due for replacement.
-It has a failed tapchanger and low insulation test on a Bushing.

--The 11kV cable from the transformer has no redundancy and runs via an inaccessible route through the Transpower substation.

--The Supply to the Transformer occupies a 110kV Bay that is needed by Transpower to reconfigure a tied 110kV Transmission Line to Hawkes Bay.

--Replacement of the Transformer needs to consider the potential to supply up to 4 MW of the Wairoa load by construction of 1kM of 11kV line and some 11kV reconfiguration.
+- -The KFE Circuit Breakers are overdue for replacement. - -The Transformer is due for replacement in 2016/19.
+It has a failed tap changer and low insulation test on a Bushing. - -The 11kV cable from the transformer has no redundancy and runs via an inaccessible route through the Transpower substation. - -The Supply to the Transformer occupies a 110kV Bay that is needed by Transpower to reconfigure a tied 110kV Transmission Line to Hawkes Bay. - -Replacement of the Transformer needs to consider the potential to supply up to 4 MW of the Wairoa load by construction of 1kM of 11kV line and some 11kV reconfiguration.